-Automatic (derived from the method of IP selection by remote peer) - The source IP address of outgoing traffic is derived from the method selected in the IP Selection by Remote Peer section.
+Automatic (derived from the method of IP selection by remote peer)

+Uses the source IP address based on the method selected in the IP Selection by Remote Peer section:

-- If Main address or Selected address from topology table are chosen in the IP Selection by Remote Peer section, then the source IP when initiating a VPN tunnel is the IP specified for that method. - If Calculate IP based on network topology, Statically NATed IP, Use DNS resolving, or Use probing is chosen in the IP Selection by Remote Peer section, then the source IP when initiating a VPN tunnel is the IP address of the chosen outgoing interface.
+- If you selected the Main address or Selected address from topology table method, then the source IP address for initiating a VPN tunnel is the IP address that you configured in that method. - If you selected the Calculate IP based on network topology, Statically NATed IP, Use DNS resolving, or Use probing method, then the source IP address for initiating a VPN tunnel is the IP address of the chosen outgoing interface. - Manual - Main IP address